Verties/TheTigersCubs/README.md

-# Tigers Guild
+# Blockchain Hamsters Squad

-This repository contains the smart contract for The Tigers Guild NFT project.
+This repository contains the smart contract for The Blockchain Hamsters Squad NFT project.